Free Google Ads Performance Grader

 Marketplace ads appear in the side columns of the Facebook website with a headline, copy, and an image.

 Boosted Posts are Facebook ads that let advertisers pay a flat rate to promote a single organic post on their Facebook business page.
 The promoted post reaches more fans and friends of fans than a regular post.

 Twitter ads refer to the paid boosts that brands on Twitter can use to extend the reach of their tweets, promote a chosen hashtag, or gain more followers.

 Promoted Tweets lets advertisers’ tweets reach more people’s home feeds, and offer a healthy batch of targeting options.
 Twitter ads also include Promoted Accounts, letting advertisers show up more often in Twitter’s Who to Follow recommendation feature.
 Promoted Trends gets your custom hashtag in the Trends bar, earning additional attention and notice from the Twitterverse.
 If you’re looking to advertise on Twitter, check out these Twitter ad examples.

 Tumblr ads come in a few different formats – Tumblr Radar and Spotlight allow for “sponsors,” aka advertisers, to be featured in areas where Tumblr highlights unique content and accounts.
 With 54 million users posting 70 million posts per day that get over half a billion page views each day, the Tumblr community is an active and lively one.

 Tumblr also offers sponsored web post ads, which are pieces of Tumblr content crafted by advertisers that appear in users’ main dashboard feed, integrated with normal, user-generated content.
 These Tumblr ads have small dollar signs to mark them as digital advertising content.
-In order to post your online ads onto the Tumblr platform, you'll have to become a Tumblr sponsor.
+In order to post your online ads onto the Tumblr platform, you’ll have to become a Tumblr sponsor.

 Banner ads are image-based advertisements that often appear in the side, top, and bottom sections of websites.
 They can range widely in terms of size, design, and function.
 You’ll typically find them in all sorts of news-based websites, blogs, and specialized web communities.
 Many websites brokerage their ad space with ad exchanges such as Google’s Display Network, or you can buy the ad space in the same manner you’d buy an ad on a newspaper.